Shape transitions of sedimenting confined droplets and capsules: from oblate to bullet-like geometries

-In the experimental setup, glycerol droplets of varying volumes ($V = 12$ – $22$ $\mu$L), mixed with a dye, are released at the top of a narrow circular channel with a diameter of $H = 5$ cm and a length of $L = 40$ cm, filled with silicone oil (viscosity $0.06 \,{\rm Pa} \cdot{\rm s} $) (see Supplemental Material (SM), Fig. S1~\cite{SM}).
+In the experimental setup, glycerol droplets of varying volumes ($V = 12$ – $22$ $\mu$L), mixed with a dye, are released at the top of a narrow circular channel with a diameter of $W = 5$ mm and a length of $L = 40$ cm, filled with silicone oil (viscosity $0.06 \,{\rm Pa} \cdot{\rm s} $) (see Supplementary Material (SM), Fig. S1).
+The droplet volume was varied in order to tune the confinement ratio $k = D/W$, since the undeformed droplet diameter $D$ increases with volume.
 The velocity and contour of each droplet are tracked during sedimentation.
 The Reynolds number ($Re$) is estimated to range between $[0.04, 0.09]$, and the confinement ratio $k$, defined as the ratio of particle to tube diameters, is in the range $[0.01, 0.7]$.
-Surface tension $\sigma$ is adjusted by adding surfactants in varying concentrations, yielding values of 4--20 mN/m, measured using the pendant drop technique (see Supplemental Material~\cite{SM, de2004special}).
+Surface tension $\sigma$ is adjusted by adding surfactants in varying concentrations, yielding values of 4--20 mN/m, measured using the pendant drop technique (see Supplementary Material~\cite{ de2004special}).
 No visible changes in droplet shape or size were observed in the steady-state configuration.
 Droplets under low confinement remained spherical, whereas those under high confinement adopted a bullet-shaped contour.
 These shapes are consistent with results reported in the literature~\cite{Borhan_Pallinti_1995}.
-Results for high confinement are presented, as low confinement showed no noticeable deviation from sphericity (see Fig.~\ref{fig:shapetransitions}a, top row).
+Results for high confinement are presented, as low confinement showed no noticeable deviation from sphericity (see Fig.~\ref{fig:shapetransitions}a, top row). { The glycerol solution was mixed with Tween 80 (Sigma-Aldrich) as surfactant and a commercial food dye (A.L.
+Spices Manufacturing \& Marketing Ltd.) for visualization.
+The mixture was stirred magnetically for 5 minutes prior to injection.
+The dye was used in small concentrations, and no qualitative differences in droplet behavior were observed compared to undyed solutions, consistent with the expectation that surface tension variations were negligible at these concentrations.}